-The English Department offers an undergraduate Minor in Applied Linguistics and a Master of Arts in Applied Linguistics.
+The English Department offers an undergraduate Minor in Applied Linguistics.
 The undergraduate minor in Applied Linguistics has two tracks: the General Track that requires 21 credits and the ESL Track that requires 23 credits.
-For program information about the MA in Applied Linguistics, please see M.A.
-Applied Linguistics.

 Applied Linguistics Minor—General Track